 The Group maintains a comprehensive risk monitoring and reporting system, covering all Group entities.
-The system is organized around control and reporting units responsible for ensuring that lending commitments comply with the loan-approval decision, that credit risk reporting data are reliable, and that risks accepted by the Bank are effectively monitored.
+The system is organized around control and reporting units responsible for ensuring that lending commitments comply with the loan-approval decision, that credit risk reporting data are reliable and that risks accepted by the Bank are effectively monitored.
 Daily exception reports are produced and various forecasting tools are used to provide early warnings of potential escalations of credit risks.

 Monitoring is carried out at different levels, generally reflecting the organization of discretionary lending limits.
 Depending on the level, the monitoring teams report to GRM or to the Group Debtor Committee.
 The Group Debtor Committee meets at monthly intervals to examine all sensitive or problem loans in excess of a certain amount.
-Its responsibilities include deciding on any adjustments to provisions for problem loans, based on the recommendations of the business line and GRM.
+Its responsibilities include deciding on any adjustments to impairments of problem loans, based on the recommendations of the business line and GRM.
 In Retail Banking, the Group employs a monitoring system more specifically tailored to the needs of this business line.

-Provisioning procedures
+Impairment procedures

 Customer loans are recorded on the Group's consolidated balance sheet net of the provision for possible loan losses.
 The establishment of a provision, or an increase in its amount, is reflected in the Group's consolidated statement of income by a provision.
 The reversal of a provision is reflected by a credit to income.
-The amount of new provisions, less reversals of provisions and recoveries of loans written-off, is recorded under "Net additions to provisions for credit risks and country risks".
+The amount of new provisions, less reversals of provisions and recoveries of loans written-off, is recorded under "Cost of risk".

-GRM reviews all customer loans in default at monthly intervals in order to determine the amount of any impairment loss to be recognized, either by reducing the carrying value or by recording a loan loss provision, depending on the applicable accounting standards.
+GRM reviews all customer loans in default at monthly intervals in order to determine the amount of any impairment loss to be recognized, either by reducing the carrying value or by recording a provision for impairment, depending on the applicable accounting standards.
 The amount of the impairment loss takes into account the present value of probable net recoveries, including the value of any collateral.